Luisa20505/Pong-Game/README.md

 ## Controls

 - Player 1 uses the W and S keys to move their paddle up and down.
+-
 When in PVP mode:
 - Player 2 uses the Up and Down arrows to move their paddle up and down.

 ## Sound and Music Licensing

-All sound and music utilized in this project are under Creative Commons Attribution or similar licenses.
+All sound and music utilized in this project are under Creative Commons Attribution or share alike licenses.